Dark-Shaun/Ai_assitant/README.md

 # AI Assistant Chatbot

 This project is an AI-powered chatbot built with Django and the Hugging Face Transformers library.
-It uses the BlenderBot model to generate responses to user queries.
+It uses the BlenderBot model to generate weird responses to user queries.

 ## Features